 A graduate of the prestigious Juilliard School in New York City, Barker will bring both executive and musical expertise to the DSO.
 His professional relationship with Amado spans many years, and they enjoy a great working relationship.

 “J.C. has a sterling reputation in the symphony world,” said Amado.
 “We know he’ll bring us energy, fresh ideas, and exemplary management and people skills —which together with his years of experience will propel the DSO to new heights.”

-Barker was selected after a search which began last fall, after Alan Jordan announced his departure from the DSO.
+Barker was selected after a search that began last fall after Alan Jordan announced his departure from the DSO.
 The search was headed by a committee that included both DSO Board members and symphony musicians.